HavierHeng/PreSeQL/src/pager/README.md

 For tracking free slots per page:
 - Disk: Bitmap - Bitmap is medium sized.
 1 bit per free slot - so 255 bits for max of 255 slots per page
 - In memory: Bitmap - Linear scan does not take too long with so little entries

+## Primary and secondary indexes

+While building a table, if the Primary key is not specified, an implicit ID field is added to sort the data by.
+This is not optimal for retrieving data fast as it involves a full walk of the B+ Tree.

+It is recommended to always specify a PRIMARY KEY.
+- For INTEGER types as PRIMARY KEY, this is sorted by its value
+- For TEXT types as PRIMARY KEY, this is sorted by lexicographic order (`strcmp()`)

+There are ways to make secondary indexes:
+- Built explicitly via `CREATE INDEX idx_users_email on users(email);`
+- Built via `UNIQUE` keyword during `CREATE TABLE` : e.g ` CREATE TABLE Persons ( PersonID INTEGER, Email TEXT UNIQUE);`

+Making an secondary index basically initializes a whole new B+ Tree on the disk which costs more memory space, but buys back time in the long run.
+However, interally, as data is added, then its effectively inserted into all B-Tree indexes that are affected by the added data (its more costly on time).